-Scale Control and Heat Transfer; Water temperatures for the closed cooling water loops has operated at design conditions since startup of the new evaporative condensers, and air compressor maintenance requirements on this equipment has been reduced to expected levels.
-Inspection of the galvanized tube bundles on both the EC West and EC 10 towers after six months operation on ZLD showed no scale deposition, Galvanized tube surface appearance was comparable to their condition when installed, and had experienced no white rust (See figures 2 & 3).
-The EC 10 unit ran at the highest closed loop operating water temperature of 105 °F, with a 28 °F temperature drop across the tube bundle.
+loops have operated at design conditions since start-up of the new evaporative condensers, and air compressor maintenance requirements on this equipment have been reduced to expected levels.
+Inspection of the galvanized tube bundles on both the EC West and EC 10 towers after six months of operation on ZLD showed no scale deposition.
+Galvanized tube surface appearance was comparable to their condition when installed, and had experienced no white rust (Figures 2-3).
+The EC 10 unit ran at the highest closed-loop operating water temperature of 105°F, with a 28°F temperature drop across the tube bundle.
 It also ran at the highest chemical concentration (250 COC) at 62,500 TDS.